 Begin by asking yourself, “Do I have nexus?”
 As soon as you use an independent contractor in another state to fulfill a service you're providing, you have nexus.

 Next question: “Is what I sell taxable?”
 You have to determine if the services you're providing are taxable in that given state and from there we can help.
 We are available on our What’s Next Call to help navigate the complexities of sales tax compliance.
 We learn about your situation and will give you guidance to help provide you peace of mind and confidence in your next steps.
-Our team want to ensure you are moving in the right direction and getting what you need to stay compliant.
+We want to ensure you are moving in the right direction and getting what you need to stay compliant.
 We look forward to hearing from you.